Why you should audit your Google Adwords

 An audit of your AdWords account consists of checking the optimisation of your AdWords account.
 Maybe you’re putting a lot of effort into areas that don’t pay off that much.

-Conversely, it is possible that your strategy or your site presents hidden flaws that handicap you on a daily basis.
+Conversely, your strategy or your site may present hidden flaws that handicap you daily.

 There are a lot of automated tools that allow you to clear great “health” indicators from your account.
 These are effective but very general, they diagnose all AdWords accounts on the same basis and have no context element.